ryba3310/Pinged/README.md

 It requiers binanry ran on target host to listen for incoming ICMP packets.

-By default it accepts data in stdin or specifed file path specifed after "-f path/to/file" flag.
+By default it accepts data in stdin or specifed file path after "-f path/to/file" flag.

 Supplied data may be encoded into base64 with "-b" flag before transmission.